olegakbarov/mod-fed/README.md

 # AI App Generator PoC

-A minimal proof of concept demonstrating AI-powered app generation using module federation concepts and React Native.
+A proof of concept demonstrating AI-powered app generation using module federation concepts and React Native.
+Now integrated with Vercel AI SDK for real AI-powered app generation using OpenAI or Anthropic.

 ## 🏗️ Project Structure